 If you fancy a serious change, why not hop on a plane and enjoy life as a digital nomad in some warmer clime?
 Just make sure you've got the right remote working tools in place before you go.
 And consider these tips on work trips to ensure you're fully prepped for life on the road.

 Take regular holidays...

 Don't fancy the digital nomad life?
 Me neither.
 I like the idea of it.
 But in reality, I'd rather work hard and then go on "holiday" to completely switch off.
-To me, travel isn't something that should involve a laptop and a mobile phone – but that's just me, I'm perhaps old school.
+To me, travel isn't something that should involve a laptop and a mobile phone – but that's just me.
+I'm perhaps old school.

 Someone who agrees with me is a friend called Kiffanie Stahle, a photographer, fellow creative business owner, and lawyer living in Oakland, California.
 Understanding only too well the pressures of entrepreneurship, she has recently introduced a new rule – to work six weeks on, and then take one week off.
-And you know what, it's been a huge success.
+And you know what, it's been an enormous success.
 It always gives her something to look forward to, and she gets the rest she deserves.
-Otherwise, she'd just work and work and work, forgetting to dedicate some much-needed R&R.
+Otherwise, she'd work and work and work, forgetting to dedicate some much-needed R&R.

 This tactic has been so good for her that I've decided to do the same.
 At the time of writing this, I've just returned from Fuerteventura.
 And next month, I'm planning a week with some good pals in Crete.
 After that, I'm going to Italy.
 Rest assured, I shall not be taking anything work-related with me.